zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

 ### **STEP 5**: Create Default Deployment Process

-Now that we have an automated build process, we will setup up a deployment configuration that will push out build artifacts to a node.js environment running on Application Container Cloud Service whenever a successful build occurs.
+Now that we have an automated build process, we will set up a deployment configuration that will push out build artifacts to a node.js environment running on Application Container Cloud Service whenever a successful build occurs.

 - On the navigation panel click **Deploy** to access the Deployment page.
 Click **New Configuration**.